 Quick Tip: If you purchase a pack 'n play, learn how to set it up and pack it down before your baby arrives.
 Doing so under pressure from a crying newborn and sleep deprivation is not a fun learning moment.

-3. Set Up Diaper Changing Station and Bag
+3. Set Up a Diaper Changing Station and Diaper Bag

 A diaper changing station is a must!
 However, what you set a diaper changing station upon is not as complicated as some make it out to be.
-For instance, you do not need to purchase a changing table if you have a large and low dresser top.
+For instance, you do not need to purchase a changing table if you have a large, low dresser top.

 I regularly changed one of my babies on a desk and another on a pad on my bed.
 I must warn you that astounding accidents do happen at times.
 A baby boy may pee everywhere when you open his diaper, or your baby may shoot poop an impressive six feet while you scramble to open a new package of diapers.

-So, if you don't have much space and plan to change your baby on a changing pad on your bed or couch, lay a towel under and off the end of the pad to make the "splash zone" easier to clean up.
+So, if you don't have much space and plan to change your baby on a changing pad on your bed or couch, lay a towel under the pad and off the end to make the "splash zone" that's easier to clean up.

 You could even set up two or three of these around the house to ensure you are prepared for a blowout anywhere.
-Speaking of anywhere, don't forget to prepare your diaper bag with fresh diapers, wipes, 3-4 changes of clothes, a baby blanket, and a travel changing pad!
+Speaking of anywhere, don't forget to pack your diaper bag with fresh diapers and wipes, 3-4 changes of clothes, a baby blanket, and a travel changing pad!

 4. Get Blackout Curtains

-Every parent has a preference for how much light to let into the baby's room (or the room your baby will sleep in).
+Every parent has a preference for how much light to let into the baby's room (or the room where your baby will sleep).
 Light probably won't affect your baby's sleep habits in the first few weeks, but your little one will soon adjust to being up with the sun or getting cranky in the dark.

 One of my babies was a fantastic napper, even when the sun was shining into his room.
 But my second would wake to any light whatsoever: sunshine, nightlight, or even the hallway light under the door.
-She has always been a light sleeper, so we got blackout curtains for her.
+She has always been a light sleeper, so we got her blackout curtains.

 5. Get a Rocking Chair or Glider